percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 necessary files, see :ref:`generate-keys-certs`.

 .. note:: Encryption settings are not dynamic.
-   To enable it on a running cluster, you need to restart the entire cluster.
+   To enable it on a running cluster, you must restart the entire cluster.

 There are three aspects of |PXC| operation, where you can enable encryption: